Rigidity around Poisson Submanifolds: Introduction

 One might try to follow the same line of reasoning and use Theorem \ref{Main_Theorem_intro} to prove a normal form theorem around Poisson submanifolds.
 Unfortunately, around general Poisson submanifolds, a first order local model does not seem to exist.
 Actually, there are Lie algebroid extensions as in (\ref{EQ_I_1}) which do not arise as the first jet of Poisson structures (see Example 2.3 in \cite{MaFormal}).
 Nevertheless, one can use Theorem \ref{Main_Theorem_intro} to prove normal form results around particular classes of Poisson submanifolds.\\

 \textbf{The paper is organized as follows.} In section \ref{section_main_results}, after recalling some properties of Lie groupoids and Lie algebroids, we describe in detail the local model around a leaf and a symplectic groupoid integrating it.
 We end the section by proving that Theorem \ref{Main_Theorem_intro} implies Theorem \ref{The_normal_form_theorem}.
 Section \ref{section_examples} is an extended introduction to the paper, we give a list of applications, examples and connections with related literature.
-In section \ref{section_technical_rigidity} we apply the Nash-Moser method and proof of Theorem \ref{Main_Theorem_intro}.
-The appendix contains three general results on Lie groupoids: existence of invariant tubular neighborhoods, that ideals are integrable (as representations) and the Tame Vanishing Lemma.
-This last result provides tame homotopy operators for Lie algebroid cohomology with coefficients and, when combined with the Nash-Moser techniques, it is a very useful tool for handling similar geometric problems (see \cite{teza}).\\
+In section \ref{section_technical_rigidity} we prove Theorem \ref{Main_Theorem_intro} by using the Nash-Moser method.
+The appendix contains three general results on Lie groupoids: existence of invariant tubular neighborhoods, integrability of the adjoint representation on a proper ideal, and the Tame Vanishing Lemma.
+This last result provides tame homotopy operators for Lie algebroid cohomology with coefficients and, when combined with the Nash-Moser techniques, it is a very useful tool for handling similar geometric problems (see the appendix in \cite{teza}).\\

 \textbf{About the proof.} The proof of the rigidity theorem is inspired mainly by Conn's paper \cite{Conn}.
 Conn uses a technique due to Nash and Moser to construct a sequence of changes of coordinates in which $\pi$ converges to the linear Poisson structure $\pi_{\mathfrak{g}_x}$.
 At every step the new coordinates are found by solving some equations which are regarded as belonging to the complex computing the Poisson cohomology of $\pi_{\mathfrak{g}_x}$.
 To account for the ``loss of derivatives'' phenomenon during this procedure he uses smoothing operators.
 Finally, he proves uniform convergence of these changes of coordinates and of their higher derivatives on some ball around $x$.